Guido del Giudice: Biography

 Del Giudice was born in Naples, Italy, where he still lives.
 He obtained a degree in medicine from the University of Naples Federico II in 1982, but he continued to cultivate his literary and philosophical studies, becoming a leading expert on the philosopher Giordano Bruno.
 He has written several works about Bruno and translated his texts.

 Members of the scientific advisory board of Nicolas Benzin Stiftung, Frankfurt am Main.

 In 2008 he received from the International Academy Partenopea Federico II, the first International Giordano Bruno Award for his book La disputa di Cambrai, in the category "best work dedicated to the philosopher".
 In a review in the journal Bruniana & Campanelliana in 2008, Filippo Mignini has pointed out the remarkable similarities between Del Giudice's translation and that of Barbara Amato in a doctoral thesis of 2006.

-Guido del Giudice demonstrated, without a doubt, in a detailed reply, the originality of his translation and the falsity of the arguments put forward by Mignini to justify the failed attempt to appropriate the work of one of his students.
+Guido del Giudice demonstrated in a detailed reply, the originality of his translation and the falsity of the arguments put forward by Mignini to justify the failed attempt to appropriate the work of one of his students.